 Rose Cuts come in many shapes, although the majority are round.

 Variations include the Briolette, a hexagonal Antwerp Rose, and a Double Dutch Rose, which resembles two Rose cuts united back-to-back.
 A Rose with a large table is called a portrait diamond.

-The Rose Cut enjoyed a resurgence in popularity when Jennifer Anniston was proposed to with an 8-carat Rose Cut solitaire which sparked a short-lived renaissance.
+The Rose Cut enjoyed a resurgence in popularity when Jennifer Anniston received a proposal with an eight-carat rose-cut solitaire, which sparked a short-lived renaissance.
 It’s still trendy and widely used in inexpensive fashion jewelry.

 The Single Cut is one of the oldest diamond cuts.
 It is a very simple cut, essentially an upgrade from the Table Cut, which the Point Cut preceded.
 The Point Cut diamond is a naturally formed octahedron crystal polished but not faceted.
 With the advancement of diamond cutting techniques, the square Table cut gave way to the octagonal Single Cut.

 Single Cuts rose to prominence in the 1920s.
 They were common accent stones in Art Deco pieces that saw extensive use of antique cut diamonds.